MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 also switch to a default python virtual environment instead by setting the `AUTOSWITCH_DEFAULTENV` environment variable.

-Internally this plugin simply worksby creating a file named `.venv` which contains the name of the virtual environment created (which is the same name as the current directory but can be edited if needed).
+Internally this plugin simply works by creating a file named `.venv` which contains the name of the virtual environment created (which is the same name as the current directory but can be edited if needed).
 There is then a precommand hook that looks for a `.venv` file and switches to the name specified if one is found.